9 expert tips for choosing a fertility clinic – from success rates to red flags

-I’m Sophie – more commonly known as ‘The Infertile Midwife’ and as the name suggests, I’m a practicing midwife.
-We started trying to conceive over three years ago.
-Our first round of IVF was successful, and I became pregnant with identical twins.
-Sadly at 21 weeks, I went into labour and we had to say goodbye to our sons Cecil & Wilfred.
-After our 2nd round of IVF failed, we felt like we needed to explore the options of other fertility clinics, as we felt our original clinic no longer suited our needs.
-The process of choosing a fertility clinic can seem overwhelming at first, but if you break it down and take your time, it can also be enjoyable to see what other clinics can offer you.
+We started trying to conceive more than three years ago.
+Our first round of IVF was successful and I became pregnant with identical twins.
+Sadly, at 21 weeks, I went into labour and we lost our sons, Cecil and Wilfred.
+After our second round of IVF failed, we felt it was time to explore other fertility clinic options, as our original clinic no longer felt like the right fit for our needs.

 How Far are you Willing to Travel for your fertility clinic

-3. Most clinics offer open evenings
+3. Attend open evenings

 4. Ask others about their experience